Anjali-Jain08/PractiseAutomation/README.md

-Fixes for all the issues given.
+Fixes the error for the given 3 test cases by using Hybrid Framework.